-Total Cars Held represents the average number of cars in revenue service that have not moved for 48+ hours, based on daily snapshots throughout the week.
-The data includes both loaded and empty moves for all car types.
+This data set includes loaded and empty moves for all car types.
 It does not include cars placed at a customer facility, in constructive placement, placed for interchange to another carrier, in bad order status, in storage, or operating in railroad service.
-Class I railroads report this information to the Surface Transportation Board on a weekly basis.
-Only U.S. operations are included for the Canadian railways.
-The railroads changed their reporting method on March 29, 2017.
-Prior to that date they reported the weekly number of cars instead of the daily average.
+In addition, only U.S. operations are included for Canadian railways.
+Please note that the railroads changed their reporting method on March 29, 2017.
+Prior to that date, they reported the weekly number of cars instead of the daily average.

 Why Is This Important?

 How can you use the Total Cars Held Report?
 Monitoring railroad tracking data for the frequency of cars held by each carrier allows you to quickly identify carriers experiencing service issues, and those that are making improvements.
 You can also view data between carriers and make comparisons.
 This information can help you make the most informed decisions when selecting a transit facility or rail route.
 In addition, you can forecast cars held according to a date range or carrier you are working with.
 Some months or quarters may see a spike in cars held for certain railroads, while others may see gradual increases, decreases, or relatively steady advancement.